PEONY PLANTS MUST BE PLANTED INTO THE GROUND, THEY WILL NOT SURVIVE IN DECORATIVE CONTAINERS. PLEASE PLANT AS SOON AS POSSIBLE.

 "Good" top soil/compost mix, shovel, water can/hose

-*“Good” topsoil is clean topsoil from your garden/bed with no clay or rocks.
+*“Good” topsoil is clean topsoil from your garden/bed with no clay or rocks, debris and away from HVAC units & dryer vents.
 You can add amendments to enrich your soil.

 These are not required but can help new plantings (Garden Lime, Bone Char/Bone Meal, Azomite)